lookit/lookit-api/docs/source/local-frame-development.md

     ```

 ## Previewing a study

 When you are previewing a study, the responses to the study will not be saved.
 Video attachments will be saved, however, with an id of "PREVIEW_DATA_DISREGARD".
 You do not need to create demographic data, or a child, since this is just a preview.
 You just need a study to navigate to.
 The URL for previewing is `/exp/studies/study_uuid/preview/`.

 To fetch the identifier of the study, you can use the API.
 To fetch studies, navigate to <http://localhost:8000/api/v1/studies>.
 Copy the id of the study you created earlier.

-Now, you can navigate to <http://localhost:4200/exp/studies/study_id/preview>.
+Now, you can navigate to <http://localhost:4200/exp/studies/study_id/preview>, replacing study_id with the id you obtained from the API.

 ## Participating in a study

 To participate in a study locally, you need demographic data and a child attached to the logged in user, as well as a study.
 Video data is saved and responses are saved to your local server.
 The URL for participating is `studies/study_uuid/child_uuid`.
 To fetch studies, navigate to <http://localhost:8000/api/v1/studies/>.
 Copy the id of the study you created earlier.
 To fetch children, navigate to <http://localhost:8000/api/v1/children/>.
 Copy the id of your child.

-Finally, to participate in a study, navigate to <localhost:4200/studies/study_id/child_id>.
+Finally, to participate in a study, navigate to <http://localhost:4200/studies/study_id/child_id>, replacing study_id and child_id with the ids you obtained from the API.